What Unhealthy Pride Looks Like

 My dad used to say, “The reason we shouldn’t sin isn’t because the Bible says not to or because it’s wrong or because we could get caught or because it could mess up our future or because we’ll miss out on blessings.
 No. We shouldn’t sin because it hurts our relationship with God.

 Ever heard this?
 “Yeah, maybe I’ve got a little pride.
 But if you want to get along with me you’ve just got to grow a pair.
 It’s just the way I am and you’ll just have to deal with it”.
 For you to know you have even a little biy of pride and not care about it, is to raise your fist in God’s face and say, “Hey God, I don’t care that I’m regularly walking and living in this sin of pride and I’m okay with not having all that great of a relationship with you either”.
 If that’s you, then watch out.
 God is resisting you and you have some humiliation coming, which is the process of becoming humble, because he loves you and those around you so much.
 “God opposes, resists, abhors, tears down, brings down. has scattered, is scornful to, reprimands, will punish, is angry at, every arrogant person, those who have a proud look, those whose pride wells up, arrogant scoffers.
 “The prideful man – will be brought low, humiliated, disgraced, doomed, destroyed, humbled, will not go unpunished, was deposed from his royal throne and his honor was removed.”
 Prov 3:34,11:2, 16:5, 15:25, 29:23, Ps.
 18:27, 101:5, 119:21, Is.
 2:11,12,10:12, 2 Chr.
 32:25, Dan.
-5:20, Luke 1:51, James 4:6
+5:20, Luke 1:51, James 4:6.
+This is a really serious thing.

 We’ll never conquer pride, but if we know what it looks like when it flares up, we can knock it back down before too much damage is done.
 If people can’t recognize what the signs of cancer look like, then they'll never know they need help.
 I hope this list helps you understand what pride looks like as much as it's helped me.